 The Health and Social Care in Northern Ireland Gateway will be able to provide you with advice and a full list of GP contact details if you are in Northern Ireland (see 'Other useful organisations' for details).

 As a carer, you may wish to change the doctor of the person you care for.
 Whether you can do this depends on the person's capacity.
-If they have the capacity to make this decision for themself, then it is their decision to make.
-If they are not able to make this decision for themself, you may be able to make the decision.
+If they have the capacity to make this decision for themselves, then it is their decision to make.
+If they are not able to make this decision for themselves, you may be able to make the decision.
 Generally, it will be the person's attorney under a health and welfare Lasting power of attorney, or the person's deputy for personal welfare, who will make this decision and arrange it.
 For more information, see our page: Lasting power of attorney.